 1. It's not a race, so proceed cautiously to earn as many gems as possible

 Each level can reward you with a maximum of six gems upon completion; three for the amount of Wumpa Fruit collected, one for dying three times or less, one for finding all the crates, and one for grabbing the hidden gem.
-Even if you don't find the hidden gem, you can easily grab five of the six gems in each level by proceeding with a lot of caution and planning every jump and spin.
+Even if you don't find the Crash 4 hidden gems, you can easily grab five of the six gems in each level by proceeding with a lot of caution and planning every jump and spin.

 2. Big Wumpa Fruit are worth 25 in total

 See those massive, shiny Wumpa Fruit?
-They're new to Crash 4 and you'll want to grab them, because they're worth 25 Wumpa each.
+They're new to Crash 4 and you'll want to grab them, as they're worth 25 Wumpa each.
 They will go a long way towards earning those three gems mentioned above, so do your best to pick 'em up.